holdings420/Preservingbiologicalmass/README.md

 - Freeze drier is sanitized using ozone fumigation and uv light.
 The inside of the freeze drier should be cleaned with soap and ozone water with every use.
 - If the fruit is moved from a hood into the freeze drier, then the fruit needs to be moved from sanitary containment from the hood to the freeze drier.
 - Containment vessel should be washed with ozone water anytime it moves through air.
+- In vacuum humidity should be close to 0-10%

 ## Measurement of Water Activity
 - The process of measuring water activity level per batch would be a food safety issue.
 The method of measuring water activity level would be to creating a cold plate and observing the reflectivity index of the cold plate in the atmosphere of the preserve measured alongside a reference index of reflectivity.

 ## Method of Blending and Sonication
 - Direct drying of fruit/plant matter to the specified water activity level of the mixture or blending freeze dried fruit/plant matter to fresh fruit/plant matter to lower the water activity level.
+- A room with a temperature of -10 C to 35 C with humidity of 0-40%.
 - Blending the fruit/plant matter with sweeteners, organic acids, freeze dried fruit/plant matter.
 - Sonication of preserve to create a metastable product at 20khz - 120khz with sonic power density of 10w/l - 40w/l for 30 minutes - 4 hour depending on the frequency and wattage density.
 40w/l has best performance.
 - Keeping the mixture at a temperature between -10C to 40C for a raw processed product.
 The lower the temperature the better.